PRODUCTS & INNOVATION

 "When women are underrepresented in any field, the world misses out on their brain power to collaborate and solve the biggest problems," said Corlis Murray, our top engineer.
 On April 7, she will share her story at the country's largest STEM festival in Washington, D.C.

 Murray's own journey into engineering's upper echelon began when she was plucked from her high school fast food job in Dallas, Texas, to become an engineering intern at IBM.
-Her message to girls and minorities: If you want to create the devices, medicines and products that help everyone live better, you can.
+Her message to girls and minorities: If you want to create the health tech that helps everyone live better, you can.
 Raise your hand, try things that scare you – be avidly curious.

 Engineers are the second largest STEM occupation, but about 1 out of every 7 engineers is female, and far fewer of those women are African-American like Murray.
 Changing those numbers takes encouragement from others along with determination, but just 10 percent of girls say their parents urge them to think about becoming engineers.